Level:

 10 spots added - 171 photos shared

-Mosquito Island (also known as Koh Yung) is the remotest island of Phi Phi Islands.
+Mosquito Island (also known as Koh Yung) is the remotest of the Phi Phi Islands.
 It is located approximately 3 miles/5km off the northern tip of Koh Phi Phi Don.
-Mosquito Island is made of a narrow rocky cliff about 700 meters long, fringed on its East side by a coral reef.
+It has on its East side a narrow rocky cliff about 700 meters long, fringed by a coral reef, which can be snorkeled during boat tours.

-You will without doubt come across schools of surgeonfish and parrotfish grazing on the seabed, raising clouds of sediment.
-In the cavities dug out in the rocks, try to spot an unsuspecting young moray eel.
-The reef flat is also colonized by dozens of giant clams, making this spot an ideal place to take close-ups pictures of their bright and magnificent mantles.
+This spot is popular with schools of surgeonfish and parrotfish grazing on the seabed, raising clouds of sand.
+In the cracks of the reef, you may also spot moray eels.
+The reef flat is also home to dozens of giant clams, making Mosquito Island a great location to take photos of their fluorescent mantles.

 There are no restaurants and no water supply on the island.
-Ask your tour guide for details about what is included in the tour, and at least take along a snack and something to drink.
+Ask your tour guide for details about what is included in the tour, and at least take with you some snacks and drinks.

 You must be logged in to post a comment.